August 21, 2017

 b.
 Bicycles may not be parked in a way that would block or impede the access to a building entrance or exit.
 Bicycles may not be left within six feet of an entrance or exit unless the area is designated for bicycle parking by racks.
 Additionally, bicycle parking is prohibited at any entrance, exit or access ramp to any building on campus.

 c.
-Bicycles parked in a manner that impedes the normal access to ramps designated for wheelchair or handicapped access to facilities are subject to impound and fines.
+Bicycles parked in a manner that impedes the normal access to ramps designated for wheelchair or disabled access to facilities are subject to impound and fines.

 d.
 Bicycles may not be parked or left on any lawn or landscaped area except those that have been designated for bicycle parking with the presence of bicycle racks.